 Although this kind of gloves works for some bikers, others blame the developing of irritation and blisters on their hands on these padding.

-The best way to find out whether you should use a padded pair of gloves is to try both of them on.
-A suitable pair of gloves will have a great impact on how comfortable you are on the bike so I think it is worth the investment.
+The best way to find out whether you should use a padded gloves is to try both of them on.
+A suitable gloves will have a great impact on how comfortable you are on the bike so I think it is worth the investment.

 So, how to measure your size correctly?